 While there may be innumerable frustrations in your love life, the real reasons behind why they all crop up may be a handful.

 All relationships experience rough patches or confusions now and then.
 But they can all be fixed by realizing the most important factor.
 There’s always a root cause for the bigger problems.
+And almost always, 80% of your relationship problems are caused by 20% of each other’s actions and behaviors.
 [Read: How to stay in love forever]

-Address the 20% of the issues that cause 80% of the frustrations in the relationship.
-And you’ll be able to sort the more noticeable problems along the way.
+So instead of trying to fix everything all at once, and failing miserably, address 20% of the issues that cause 80% of the frustrations in the relationship.
+Do this, and you’ll be able to sort the more noticeable problems along the way.

 In a perfect relationship, lovers don’t focus on cleaning the surface.
 They get to the bottom of the problem even if it’s messier.
 Always get to the root cause.
 You’ll experience a better relationship and a happier life, just by following a principle of economy in your love life, called the 80 20 rule of relationships.
 [Read: Signs of a good relationship]

 But just a word of caution though, focusing on the 20% of problems can clear the most important of issues in a relationship.
 But sometimes, you also need to look into the other 80% of little problems now and then and weed them out.

 [Read: Things to talk about to create a perfect relationship]

 The 80 20 rule in relationships is fascinating and can help you understand what matters in a relationship.
 But it’s up to your judgment to find and focus on the right details and take a passing glance at the smaller issues that crop up now and then.